The Pristine survey XVIII: C-19: Tidal debris of a dark matter-dominated globular cluster?: C-19 modelling

 We choose the virial mass of the subhalo to approximately correspond to the minimum halo mass able to form stars imposed by the hydrogen cooling limit (HCL) at an early redshift, chosen here to be $z=5$ \citep{Benitez-Llambay2019}.
 The motivation for this choice is mainly one of simplicity: given C-19's extreme metallicity, its progenitor is likely one of the oldest systems to form in the Universe, and therefore, if dark matter dominated, it should populate some of the lowest mass systems where efficient energy dissipation of the collapse energy may occur.
 More specifically, we chose a maximum circular velocity of $\Vmax=20\,\kms$, and a radius of maximum circular velocity $\rmax=1.7\,\kpc$ in order to match the $z=5$ mean mass-concentration relation \citep{Ludlow2016}.
 The mass enclosed within $\rmax$ equals $\Mmax \approx 1.6\times10^8\,\Msol$ and the virial mass of the subhalo is $M_{200} \approx 3 \times 10^8\, \Msol$.

-Stars are embedded in this subhalo as mass-less tracers, and can therefore be modeled by attaching to each dark matter particle a ``stellar probability'' which depends on their initial binding energy.
+Stars are embedded in this subhalo as massless tracers, and can therefore be modelled by attaching to each dark matter particle a ``stellar probability'' that depends on their initial binding energy.
 We express the binding energy in dimensionless units,

 where $\Phi_0\equiv \Phi(r=0)$ corresponds to the potential minimum of the dark matter halo.
 In these units, the most-bound state is $\E = 0$, and $\E = 1$ corresponds to the boundary between bound and unbound.
 For NFW profiles, the potential minimum is directly related to the maximum circular velocity, $\Phi_{0,\mathrm{NFW}} = - 4 \pi G \rho_\mathrm{s} r_\mathrm{s}^2 \approx -4.64\, \Vmax^2$ \citep[for details, see, e.g.,][]{ENIP2021}.
 For the tapered NFW models used in this work, we have $\Phi_0 \approx -4.32\, \Vmax^2$.